YerkoPalma/choo-websocket/README.md

 If the object is correctly created, then you have a socket object in the state of your app with the following properties:

-- `binaryType`: A string describing the binary type of the transmited data.
+- `binaryType`: A string describing the binary type of the transmitted data.
 Either `'blob'` or `'arraybuffer'`.
 - `bufferedAmount`: The number of bytes of data that have been queued but not yet transmitted to the network.